vivekkumartri/MCDDPM/README.md

 This project is licensed under the MIT License.
 -->
 ## Acknowledgements
-We thank Technocraft Centre of Applied Artificial Intelligence (TCA2I), IIT Bombay, for their generous funding support towards this project.
+We thank Technocraft Centre for Applied Artificial Intelligence (TCA2I), IIT Bombay, for their generous funding support towards this project.

 This project draws inspiration and is developed based on the [pddpm-uad](https://github.com/FinnBehrendt/patched-Diffusion-Models-UAD) repository.